 James May among those to remember rally star Ken Block after death aged 55

-The pro racer featured in a series of hugely successful YouTube videos.
+The professional racer featured in a series of hugely successful YouTube videos.

-Former Top Gear presenter James May has remembered his “hilarious days out” with American rally driver Ken Block who died in a snowmobile accident at the age of 55.
+Former Top Gear presenter James May has remembered his “hilarious days out” with American rally driver Ken Block, who has died in a snowmobile accident at the age of 55.

 Block competed in the World Rally Championship and was named Rally America Rookie of the Year in 2005.